Iceberg connector#

 Register table#

-The connector can register existing Iceberg tables with the catalog.
+The connector can register existing Iceberg tables into the metastore if iceberg.register-table-procedure.enabled is set to true for the catalog.

 The procedure system.register_table allows the caller to register an existing Iceberg table in the metastore, using its existing metadata and data files: